Space Invaders Part II: Legacy

+Following the release of the original Space Invaders, video game clones appeared on various platforms.
+At the time, software and video games were not formally recognized as copyrighted works under Japanese copyright law.
+However, Taito pursued legal action for infringement against Space Invaders Part II; the company won its case in the Tokyo District Court in December 1982, allowing future legal recourse against unauthorized reproductions.

 While gameplay was largely identical to the original, Space Invaders Part II added several features.
 The high score limit was increased to 99,990 points from the original's 9,990 limit.
 Players could save their name as initials next to their high score.
 It also introduced the use of brief comical intermission scenes between levels, where the last invader who gets shot limps off screen, a precursor to the cutscene breaks that later appeared in Pac-Man (1980).